evhub/coconut/DOCS.md

 - trailing whitespace at end of lines,
 - semicolons at end of lines,
 - use of the Python-style `lambda` statement,
+- use of Python-3.10-style dotted names in pattern-matching (Coconut style is to preface these with an `=`),
 - inheriting from `object` in classes (Coconut does this automatically),
 - use of `u` to denote Unicode strings (all Coconut strings are Unicode strings), and
 - use of backslash continuation (use [parenthetical continuation](#enhanced-parenthetical-continuation) instead).